15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: The Picard group

 \section{The Picard group}

-\textbf{8.1} In this section we compute the Picard group of $Y$.
-Since $Y$ varies in a 4-dimensional family, we expect that its rank is equal to 16.
+\textbf{8.1} In this section we compute the Picard group of the minimal resolution $Y$ of a \emph{moduli general $15$-nodal quartic surface} $X_{15}$.
+Since $X_{15}$ varies in a 4-dimensional family, we expect that the rank of $\Pic(Y)$ is equal to 16.
 Obvious generators over $\bbQ$ are the classes of exceptional curves $E_i$ and the class of a hyperplane section $\eta_H$.

-Recall that a subset $N$ of the set $\calN$ of nodes of $X$ is called \emph{even} (resp. \emph{weakly even}) if the sum $e_N$ of the divisor classes of the exceptional curves $E_x,x\in N$ is divisible by 2 (resp. is divisible by 2 after adding the class $\eta_H$).
-Let $V=\bbZ^{\calN}/2\bbZ^{\calN} \cong \bbF_2^{15}$.
-Let $N$ be the set of nodes of $X$ and $\calN$ be the sublattice of $\Pic(Y)$ generated by the classes of the exceptional curves and $\eta_H$.
-We have $V = \calN/2\calN \cong \bbF_2^{16}$ and the kernel of the natural homomorphism $V\to \Pic(Y)/2\Pic(Y)$ is a linear code $\calC$ generated by the projections of the classes $e_N, \eta_H$ to $V$.
-It is known that for 15-nodal quartic surfaces the dimension of the code $\calC$ is equal to $5$.
-It contains ten words of weight 6, six words of weight 10 and 15 words of weight 8 (see \cite[Theorem 3.3]{Endrass} and \cite[p.48]{Rohn}).
-After we fix a splitting $N= \calL+\calC$, formula \eqref{hyperplane} gives an explicit description of 10 weakly even sets defining words of weight 6 and formula \eqref{tropeconic} gives an expression of weakly even sets defining words of weight 8.
-One chooses a basis of $L$ consisting of 5 words of weight 6 from \eqref{hyperplane} by taking $B_\calC = \{\sigma(E_{12}),\sigma(E_{23}),\sigma(E_{34}),\sigma(E_{45}),\sigma(E_{15})\}$ (modulo $2\Pic(Y)$).
+Recall that a subset $N$ of the set $\calN$ of nodes of $X_{15}$ is called \emph{even} (resp. \emph{weakly even}) if the sum $e_N$ of the divisor classes of the exceptional curves $E_x,x\in N,$ is divisible by 2 (resp. is divisible by 2 after adding the class $\eta_H$).
+Let $N$ be the set of $15$ nodes of $X_{15}$ and $\calN$ be the sublattice of $\Pic(Y)$ generated by the classes of the exceptional curves $E_x,x\in N,$ and $\eta_H$.
+We have $V = \calN/2\calN \cong \bbF_2^{16}$ and the kernel of the natural homomorphism $V\to \Pic(Y)/2\Pic(Y)$ is a linear code $C$ generated by the projections of the classes $e_N, \eta_H$ to $V$.
+It is known that for a $15$-nodal quartic surface the code $C$ is of dimension $5$ and it contains ten words of weight 6, six words of weight $10$ and $15$ words of weight 8 (see \cite[Theorem 3.3]{Endrass} and \cite[p.48]{Rohn}).
+After we fix a splitting $N= \calL+\calC$, formula \eqref{hyperplane} gives an explicit description of $10$ weakly even sets defining words of weight $6$ and formula \eqref{tropeconic} gives an expression of weakly even sets defining words of weight $8$.
+One chooses a basis of $C$ consisting of $5$ words of weight $6$ from \eqref{hyperplane} by taking $B_\calC = (\sigma(E_{12}),\sigma(E_{23}),\sigma(E_{34}),\sigma(E_{45}),\sigma(E_{15})$ (modulo $2\Pic(Y)$).